lemmtopia/lemonic/README.md

 Just clone this repo!
 However, you'll need to install SDL2 and GCC on your machine.

-To build a project just copy the build.sh (or build.bat if you are on Windows) and change it to your needs (add other libraries and change file names).
-In Linux, just use the Makefile!
+To build a project on windows, just copy lemonic.h and lemonic.c to a folder and modify build.bat to suit your needs :)

 ## Contributing